 Hybrid Space Lab addresses the interconnected challenges of today, across the issues of environment and climate change, globalisation and migration, digitisation and accelerating technological developments.

-We approach technological developments from the perspective of the designer, architect, urbanist, by ‘inhabiting technology’, by transforming these technological developments to meet the way we want to live.
+We approach the technological developments from the perspective of the designer, architect, urbanist by “inhabiting technology” – transforming technological developments to meet today’s needs and desires.

-Elizabeth Sikiaridi and Frans Vogelaar are founders of Hybrid Space Lab.
+Elizabeth Sikiaridi and Frans Vogelaar are the founders of Hybrid Space Lab.